 Transaction scalability across the network

 Hyperledger Fabric is an open-source blockchain; its scalability depends on many factors.
 Software infrastructure design and complexity impact performance.
 The Hyperledger Foundation claims that its private blockchain is more scalable and allows more transactions per second than public blockchains.
-A 2019 study by Christian Gorenflo, Stephen Lee, Lukasz Golab, and S. Keshav even states to have achieved a fantastic transaction flow of 20,000 business transactions per second.
+A 2019 study by Christian Gorenflo, Stephen Lee, Lukasz Golab, and S. Keshav even states that it has achieved a fantastic transaction flow of up to 20,000 business transactions per second.

 One significant tradeoff for higher transaction processing rates is that private blockchains are more centralized, permissioned networks.
 Rather than public proof-of-work consensus, which Bitcoin and Ethereum use, Hyperledger Fabric networks use the Raft consensus algorithm.